collaborativebioinformatics/Disease_Subtyping_2022/README.md

 | BRD-A90543464       |                 0.000 |          0.000 |      0.0 |
 | BRD-K12707269       |                 0.000 |          0.000 |      0.0 |

-**Table 3**: Standardized scores for predicted therapeutic compounds ranked by specificity, evidence support, and approval status.

 While validating the drugs, we found that some putative driver mutations (e.g. MLH1) introduced compounds with a high molecular score to be a 'noise', by the metrics produced above.
 We believe this happend because of the collision between the information space of the interactions of the involved pathways (in this case DNA repair) and other drugs targeted at eukaryotic pathogens.
 When we build our intended learning system, we will take this kind of information into account in order to calculate molecular scores for colorectal cancer subtypes, as well as for other cancer types.
 The clinical learning system will be expanded to incorporate more real world evidence, both from rigorous and updatable searches of clinical trial data, as well as from large scale biobanks (such as the UK Biobank) specifically on the UK Biobank Research Analysis Platform (UKBRAP) in that case.
 To that end, we have provided [a notebook](https://github.com/collaborativebioinformatics/Disease_Subtyping_2022/blob/emerson-edits/generate_synonyms.ipynb) for generating synonyms for the drug names we find to be relevant in colorectal cancer treatment.
 The synonyms include publically available data [^11] and synonyms for combination therapies generated as a part of literature review.
 These synonyms were used to normalize patient treatment data used in our analysis.